versatiles-org/versatiles-frontend/README.md

 Developer mode activates the following actions:
 - Fetches all required assets (fonts, styles, sprites, libraries, etc.)
-- Builds the selected frontend (alternative frontends can be run similarly, e.g., `npm run dev frontend-minimal`)
+- Builds the selected frontend (alternative frontends can be run similarly, e.g., `npm run dev frontend-min`)
 - Serves everything under `http://localhost:8080/`
-- Proxies tile requests to facilitate local development
+- Proxies tile requests to `tiles.versatiles.org`.
+- You can also use a local tile server by running `npm run dev -- -l 8081 frontend`.
+This will fetch tiles from `localhost:8081/tiles/...`.
 - Watches for any changes in the `/frontends/` directory and automatically rebuilds

 ## Project Structure